 At the conclusion of the course, students will demonstrate:

-- An in-depth and critical understanding of 21st-century skills frameworks
+- An in-depth and critical understanding of transferable skills frameworks

 - A deeper understanding of the research behind teamwork, communication, critical thinking, and self-regulated learning